agonper/ember-jquery-mobile/README.md

 * Ember Data 2.1.0
 * jQuery Mobile 1.4.5

-This addon methodology is based on wrapping each one of the jQuery Mobile widgets in an Ember.js component.
+The basis of this addon is to wrap each one of the jQuery Mobile widgets in an Ember.js component.

 These components can be used on any handlebars template as you normally do.